IliaMiheev/ipars-doc/pages/en/ZipManager_EN.md

 ### Brief Overview of ZipManager Methods

-1. The **zip_file** method is used to archive a single file.
-It takes the path to the source file and the path to the output file.
+- The **zip_file** method is used for archiving a single file.
+It accepts the path to the source file and the path to the output file.

-2. The **zip_folder** method is used to archive a directory.
-It takes the path to the source directory and the path to the output file.
+- The **zip_folder** method is used for archiving a directory.
+It accepts the path to the source directory and the path to the output file.

-### Example of Using ZipManager
+### Example Usage of ZipManager

 ```py
 from ipars import ZipManager
 z = ZipManager(compression='maximum')